lgabrielgr/ror-task-mate/README.md

-# TaskMate
+# TaskMate (ror-task-mate)

 TaskMate is a collaborative task management application built with Ruby on Rails.
-This project is designed to help teams organize tasks, assign them to team members, and collaborate effectively in a shared workspace.
+This is a sample project designed to organize tasks, assign them to team members, and collaborate in a shared workspace.

 ---